 - Dissolve the dry yeast in water.

 - Add 200g of pao flour and icing sugar.
 Mix well and cover for an hour.

-- Add the remaining items into the starter mixture and knead for 8 to 10 minutes.
+- Add the ingredients under the title 'Other ingredients of the dough' into the starter mixture and knead for 8 to 10 minutes.

 - Cover the dough with a piece of damp cloth and let it proves for 30 minutes, or until the size has doubled.

 - Divide the dough into 50g portions.
 Let the dough rest for 10 minutes.

 - Flatten the dough with a rolling pin to form a circle of 8-10 cm in diameter.
 Place 30g of filling in the middle, wrap and pleat the dough to seal.
 Place it on a 1.5 inches (4cm) square baking paper, sealed side up.
 Rest for 15 minutes before steaming.

 - Place the Char Siu Pao in a steamer, leave about 2-3 cm gap in between each Char Siu Pao.
 Steam in a preheated steamer on high heat for 8 minutes.

 - Remove the Char Siu Pao immediately from the steamer and cool them on a rack to prevent the bottom of the Char Siu Pao from becoming soggy.